Aanok/jftui/README.md

 - [YAJL](https://lloyd.github.io/yajl/) >= 2.0 (runtime)
 - [PEG](http://piumarta.com/software/peg/) (development only)

+For Arch Linux users, there is an AUR [package](https://aur.archlinux.org/packages/jftui-git/) that will build from source.

 ## Building
-Make sure to checkout a release; master is not guaranteed to compile or indeed work at all times.
+Make sure to checkout a release as the master branch is not guaranteed to compile or indeed work at all times.

-Have a look at the Makefile: you may want to swap the default `clang` compiler for `gcc`.
+Then have a look at the Makefile: you may want to swap the default `clang` compiler for `gcc`.

-Then, run
+Finally, run
 ```
 make && sudo make install
 ```